carpentries/instructor-training/learners/checkout.md

 Briefly, the three steps are:

 1. [Attend a Welcome Session](#welcome).
 A 1-hour onboarding to the Instructor and global Carpentries community.
 2. [Complete a Teaching Demonstration](#demonstration).
-A 1-hour session where trainees demonstrate 5 minutes of teaching and receive and share feedback with their peers.
+A 1-hour session where trainees demonstrate 5 minutes of participatory instruction and share feedback, with evaluation by a Carpentries Instructor Trainer.
 3. [Get Involved!](#getinvolved).
 Choose one more step to further your engagement with The Carpentries.

 #### How will the Checkout steps be tracked?
-Welcome Sessions and Teaching Demonstrations will be tracked automatically based on data shared by session hosts. **For the “Get Involved” step, trainees must login to AMY to report which participation option they have completed.**
+ **For the “Get Involved” step, trainees must login to AMY to report which participation option they would like to have counted.**  Welcome Sessions and Teaching Demonstrations will be tracked automatically based on data shared by session hosts.

 #### Checkout Deadline
 All trainees have 3 months (90 days) from the end date of your training to complete checkout.
 If you need more time,